ahlamaltobiti7/Student-Status-Management-System/README.md

 student_db
 ```

-6. Create the students table.
+6. Create the students table in the `student_db` database.

 7. Open your browser.